-What are Forelimb (Front Leg) Injuries in Dogs in Omaha?
+What are Forelimb (Front Leg) Injuries in Dogs?

-Your dog's front legs, also called forelimbs, are akin to the arms in humans--with the great exception that dogs use their forelimbs for all forms of weight-bearing activities including running, jumping, walking, and going up and down stairs.
+Your dog's front legs, also called forelimbs, are used to support all weight-bearing activities including running, jumping, walking, and going up and down stairs.
 It's not uncommon for a dog to sustain an injury or illness affecting one or even both of its forelimbs.
 Mild forelimb injuries may resolve on their own, but many will require specialized treatment from a veterinary surgery or regenerative medicine team.

-What are the Common Signs and Symptoms of Forelimb Injuries in Dogs?
+What are the Common Signs and Symptoms of Forelimb Injuries in Pets?

-In most cases, pet parents can tell when their dog is struggling with an injury or illness affecting their forelimb, even if they're not exactly sure of the underlying diagnosis.
-Key signs and symptoms of a forelimb injury that could signify the need to see a dog orthopedic surgeon include:
+In most cases, pet parents can tell when their family pet is struggling with an injury or illness affecting their forelimb, even if they're not exactly sure of the underlying diagnosis.
+Key signs and symptoms of a forelimb injury that could signify the need to see a orthopedic veterinary surgeon include: